Spittal/vue-i18n-extract/README.md

 // Boolean
 // Use if you want to add missing keys into your language files.

+--remove
+// Boolean
+// Use if you want to remove unused keys from your language files.

 --ci
 // Boolean
 // The process will exit with exitCode=1 if at least one translation key is missing (useful if it is part of a CI pipeline).